RichardMoot/DeepGrail/README.md

 ## Presentations of this material

-This material has been presented at several [presentations](https://richardmoot.github.io/Slides/), notably at:
+This material has been [presented](https://richardmoot.github.io/Slides/) on a number of occasions, notably at:
 * [WoLLIC2019](https://richardmoot.github.io/Slides/WoLLIC2019.pdf) (Utrecht), where I talk about vector representations, wide-coverage semantics, and reconciling vector-based semantics with formal semantics,
 * [Düsseldorf](https://richardmoot.github.io/Slides/WCS_Dusseldorf.pdf), one of the first presentations of Grail Light with the deep learning component (DeepGrail); also has some discussion about the difference between type-logical grammars and combinatory categorial grammars.